topjohnwu/Magisk/docs/tools.md

 Usage: su [options] [-] [user [argument...]]

 Options:
+  -c, --command COMMAND         Pass COMMAND to the invoked shell -g, --group GROUP             Specify the primary group -G, --supp-group GROUP        Specify a supplementary group.
+                                The first specified supplementary group is also used as a primary group if the option -g is not specified.
-  -c, --command COMMAND         pass COMMAND to the invoked shell -h, --help                    display this help message and exit -, -l, --login                pretend the shell to be a login shell -m, -p,
+  -Z, --context CONTEXT         Change SELinux context -t, --target PID              PID to take mount namespace from -h, --help                    Display this help message and exit -, -l, --login                Pretend the shell to be a login shell -m, -p,
-  --preserve-environment        preserve the entire environment -s, --shell SHELL             use SHELL instead of the default /system/bin/sh -v, --version                 display version number and exit -V                            display version code and exit -mm, -M,
+  --preserve-environment        Preserve the entire environment -s, --shell SHELL             Use SHELL instead of the default /system/bin/sh -v, --version                 Display version number and exit -V                            Display version code and exit -mm, -M,
-  --mount-master                force run in the global mount namespace
+  --mount-master                Force run in the global mount namespace
 ```

-Note: even though the `-Z, --context` option is not listed above, the option still exists for CLI compatibility with apps designed for SuperSU.
-However the option is silently ignored since it's no longer relevant.

 ### resetprop